 If the problem has already occurred, it needs to be managed properly.
-A diligent investigation reveals the facts needed to properly make decisions, and the organization may need to make legally required notifications that need to take place, and cybercrime needs to be investigated, as detailed in my second book, Cybercrime Investigations.
+A diligent investigation reveals the facts needed to properly make decisions, and the organization may need to make legally required notifications.
+The investigative process and the surrounding legal requirements are detailed in my second book, Cybercrime Investigations.

 What should you, as an individual, do to get started on your cybersecurity and privacy?
-Take a look at my articles and first book.
+Take a look at my articles (including cybersecurity tips) and first book.
 My Four Pillars of Cybersecurity concept is helpful, check the privacy and security settings on your devices, applications, and cloud accounts.
 For email and important internet accounts use strong, unique passwords and enable two factor authentication.
 Verbally confirm all instructions regarding the transfer of funds.
 Some individuals should consider professional assistance.